RaveenaSoyal/Zomato-Dataset-Analysis/README.md

 ## Overview

-The Zomato Dataset Analysis Project is a Python-based exploration of the Zomato restaurant dataset.
-The project focuses on performing Exploratory Data Analysis (EDA) to uncover meaningful insights and trends within the dataset, with a strong emphasis on data visualization.
+The Zomato Dataset Analysis Project is a Python-based exploration of the Zomato restaurant dataset.In this EDA projects we will be performing zomato-bangalore-restaurants data analysis which is present on kaggle platform itself, we will be using multiple libraries in this project which will help us in analysing and visualizing our dataset. we will investigate a dataset that carries approximate facts about the restaurant chains in Bangalore that also run on Zomato.
+Hence by studying the Zomato dataset, you can get deeper insights into some of the influencing factors that improve the functioning of a restaurant in Bangalore.

 ## Features